Mohammed-Lashein/frontend-mentor-hackathon/README.md

 Since the training ended, now I have one week to deliver the project.
 I am not sure if I can make it on time, but this is an opportunity that can't be missed.
 _____
+### After a one week update
+Time has passed and the submission is tomorrow.
+Unfortunately, I couldn't finish all of the required functionality (I have a prototype version that I code in first before adding code here).
+I also didn't have time to write clean maintainable code.

+Required functionalities that haven't been implemented yet:
+1. Search functionality
+2. Adding Favorite places

+It is important to note for readers that the code of the redux store is a bit convoluted.
+It is not the best possible approach to using redux, but I didn't have time to follow the best practices.

+For future readers, I will refine this repo so that it acts as a gentle introduction to best programming practices and also as a solution for the challenge.

 # Table of contents
 - [Importance of prototyping](#importance-of-prototyping)